-If excessive vibration is detected, the pilot must reduce airspeed as much as possible and land at the nearest airstrip.
+If excessive vibration is detected, the pilot must reduce airspeed as much as possible and land as soon as possible.
 Full details on the importance of atomiser balance will be found in the Balance section of this Handbook and the necessary corrective action is described in the Maintenance section.

-6.0 HEALTH AND SAFETY
+6. HEALTH AND SAFETY